masonpimentel/nix-server-onedrive-client/README.md

 You might be wondering if this is relevant with several Linux OneDrive clients available including [ExpanDrive](https://www.expandrive.com/onedrive-for-linux/) and [skilion's OneDrive client](https://github.com/skilion/onedrive).

 1. The purpose of this is to create snapshots - not a dynamic, real-time backup that normal two-way sync clients provide
-2. With this you are able to control the frequency and timing of your backups, as well as the the total size of all backups in your cloud storage
+2. With this you are able to control the frequency and timing of your backups, as well as the total size of all backups in your cloud storage
 3. Some clients require a GUI - which a server sometimes does not have
 4. Setup instructions include registering your own Microsoft application - which means you have full control over your own data